Set Up Phone Call Tracking on Your Website in 5 Steps With Google Tag Manager

 Google Tag Manager for Tracking Phone Call Clicks

-The following instructions take as a given that you have GTM installed in your website and are familiar with the basic concepts like previewing and publishing a container, creating tags and triggers and enabling built-in variables.
+The following instructions will be most helpful if you have GTM installed in your website and are familiar with the basic concepts like previewing and publishing a container, creating tags and triggers and enabling built-in variables.

 #1 Choose and enable the information you want to report on

 To be able to send information to Google Analytics (GA) we need to be able to pick it up from the website.
 Most commonly, we want to track when the click happens, and if you have your phone number on more than one page, where it happens.
 To successfully track phone clicks you need to enable built-in variables in GTM.
 You will only need to enable Clicks and Pages Variables.

 NOTE: Depending on your website and the solution implemented, you might not need all the variables in these categories.
 If you're not sure, start by enabling all the variables- you can always go back and disable the ones you don't need.

 - Name your Trigger and choose the type Just Links